 When you are longing for sunshine and warmth, the weeks leading up to your summer holidays can feel like years.
-But why just enjoy the week or two you are away, when you could extend the experience of your holiday both before and afterwards, with plants on your terrace?
+But why not extend the experience of your holiday both before and afterwards, with plants on your terrace?

 In summer, the terrace is a haven and the setting for our outdoor life.
 It's the place where we spend as many hours as possible, and with plants to create the right mood, you can transform it into your own little Mediterranean paradise.